wbrozonowicz/wbrozonowicz.github.io/_posts/2023-02-09-nextjs-pages-router-app.md

 And finally our "pages" folder:

+1. files "_app.tsx" and "_document.tsx":

-1. file "_app.tsx" that adds something to every page in app.
-We can use it to add global style and something more f.e.:
+"_app.tsx" is file that adds something to every page in app.
+We can use it to add global style and something more.
+In this file We have access to props of each page and to Components inside, so We can use it to dynamically interact with them.
+ Ecample of file "_app.tsx":

 {% include code-header.html %}
 ```js